alucardu/ti4-automation/README.md

 ## Stack
 This project is using Apollo Client & Apollo server to run its GraphQL server on NodeJS.
 Prisma is used as an ORM to handle the database and Angular is used as the front-end framework.

-## Prisma
-Run: `npx prisma studio` to see the data in the database.

 ## Docker
 The mySQL database is running in a docker container.